datastax/php-driver/ext/README.md

 for the DataStax C/C++ Driver for Apache Cassandra in case you're having issues installing any of its dependencies.

-## Install the PHP extension
+### Install the PHP extension

-### Installing with pecl
+#### Installing with pecl

-The PHP driver is not published to the official PECL repository yes.
+The PHP driver is not published to the official PECL repository yet.
 You can still install it using pecl by specifying the provided `package.xml` file path as the argument to `pecl install` command.